 Hyperlinks are useful for computing as they act as a reference point for data.
 By clicking on a hyperlink, the user is automatically directed to the data's location within the file.
 When text is copied from a website onto Office software like a Word document, naturally the hyperlinks of the text also appear.
-These can, however, be removed easily.
+However these can be removed easily.
 To do this, one either needs to right-click on the copied text with hyperlinks and remove them, or else one can use the Ctrl key.
-The latter is required if one wants to remove all the hyperlinks in the text.
+Follow the guide below.

-When you copy text from a website and paste it in Microsoft Word, it is most likely that the hyperlink(s) it contains will also be copied.
+When you copy text from a website and paste it in Microsoft Word, the hyperlink(s) it contains will also be copied.
 To remove the hyperlink from the text, you need to right-click on the latter and select Remove hyperlink from the context menu:

 If the text contains multiple links, you can remove them in one go using the following procedure, select the entire text by pressing CTRL + A or highlight the section of the text you want to edit using your mouse: